The REAL Costa Rica

 I have two fast answers.

-I live in the Central Valley where I have cable modem... supposedly a high speed connection.
-It is a lot better than a modem, but for comparison, my daughter who lives in Chicago has cable modem service that is 11 times faster than mine.
-She also pays less than I do.
-If you are used to the often blazing speeds currently available in the US, you need to understand the services here are not going to be equal.
+I live in the Central Valley where I have cable modem.
+Mine is 6 MB download which is certainly OK for most me and should be more than adequate for most folks.
+If you are used to the often blazing speeds currently available in the US, however, you need to understand the services here are not going to be equal or you will pay a premium to get them.

-2. There is absolutely no reliable service here from any Internet Service Provider unless you are using leased and redundant, high speed lines such as T-1 (or greater) connection (which are outrageously expensive here).
+2. There is absolutely no 100% reliable service here from any Internet Service Provider unless you are using leased and fully redundant, high speed lines such as T-1 (or greater) connection (which can be outrageously expensive here).

-While you will generally get decent service, there are numerous outrages, problems with IP addresses being blocked for outgoing email, system slowness, and DNS (name server) problems that plague IT professionals.
-I experience at least one of these almost every day in my San José office.
-I have a ton of Tico clients here who can attest to the generally poor service offered in Costa Rica.
+While you will generally get decent service, there can be outages, problems with IP addresses being blocked for outgoing email, system slowness, and DNS (name server) problems that plague IT professionals.
+I experience these in my San José office, but it is more of an annoyance than a deal breaker.
+I have a ton of Tico clients here who can attest to the sometimes spotty service offered in Costa Rica.

-The problem is exacerbated because most Internet Service Providers (ISP) simply have untrained technicians.
-This is not an issue if you the customer know nothing, but presents real frustration to professionals who know what is wrong yet cannot get those techs to understand this issue.
-Most frustration is the "Its the other company's fault, call them" or "There is something wrong at your end".
+The problem is exacerbated because most Internet Service Providers (ISP) simply have untrained or maybe UNDER trained technicians.
+This is not an issue if you, the customer, know nothing, but presents real frustration to professionals who know what is wrong yet cannot get those techs to understand this issue.
+Most frustration is the "It's the other company's fault, call them" or "There is something wrong at your end".
+Recently, I called my ISP to report an issue I KNEW was related to DNS servers not functioning, and sure enough, I get the "It's your PC issue, we cannot help".
+I escalated the call (FIVE levels, and was told that their DNS servers had been offline and were back now... all starting working perfectly.
+So the summary?
+Bring your patience.
+Also, (technical) Spanish helps a LOT.

 "Internet Service Providers?
-I though there was only one".
+I thought there was only one".

-Well sort of.
-Everything goes through ICE, the monopoly, but there are cable companies and RACSA that offer their own customer support and of course there is ICE itself.
+Well sort of... but there are cable and cell phone companies and RACSA that offer their own Internet connections and customer support and of course there is ICE itself.
+ICE owns RACSA and is attempting to effectively disallow them from selling Internet services, probably because RACSA is competent.

 Here is s short list in order of service quality and knowledge:

-1. Cabletica - Not wonderful, but head and shoulders above the rest
+1. Cabletica - head and shoulders above the rest,

-2. RACSA - They have improved customer service and I hear good things
+2. RACSA - They have improved customer service and I hear good things.
+Better than their parent company, ICE

-3. Amnet - Crummy "It's your fault" customer service
+3. Tigo - Crummy "It's your fault" customer service.
+Many service interruptions

 4. ICE - No clue how to fix issues.
-Same blame game as Amnet
+Same blame game as Tigo

 Finally, expect few support staff to speak any English at any of these companies.